AGI Scotland is a national group of the AGI, focusing on the interests of the geographic information community in Scotland.

 - Bring together people

-- Influence and promote
+- Influence and promote the use of GI

 AGI Scotland sponsors the University of Edinburgh EEO Seminar Series.
 All members are welcome to attend these events, which can see audiences up to 60+.
 They provide an excellent opportunity to learn about different areas of the geospatial industry, and promote networking opportunities between professionals and postgraduate students.